quiltdata/iac/README.md

 Users who have auto-minor-version-upgraded to 11.22 can apply the present module directly and automatically upgrade to 15.5 (without any manual steps).

+Engine version changes are applied _during the next maintenance window_, therefore you may not see them immediately.

 ## Elasticsearch ValidationException
 > ```
 > Error: updating Elasticsearch Domain (arn:aws:es:foo:bar/baz) config: